-According to the American Sociological Association, nearly 90 percent of divorces of college-educated heterosexual couples are initiated by women.
-In the general population, where women’s earning potential may not be as great, that number is still 70 percent.
-About a million U.S. couples divorce each year, and a key study by Michael Rosenfeld notes that “marriages in which the wife felt they were doing more than their share of the housework were especially likely to end in divorce.”
-He goes on to state, “The slow pace of gender role change within heterosexual marriage is one key reason why the feminist revolution is seen as an unfinished, or stalled revolution.”
+According to research published by the American Sociological Association, nearly 70 percent of divorces are initiated by women.
+About a million U.S. couples divorce each year, and a key study by Michael Rosenfeld notes that "marriages in which the wife felt they were doing more than their share of the housework were especially likely to end in divorce."
+He goes on to state, "The slow pace of gender role change within heterosexual marriage is one key reason why the feminist revolution is seen as an unfinished, or stalled revolution."

 Indeed, when we look beyond the shiny veneer of the progressive, two-career household, we find that especially among straight couples, women are often not just bringing in their own money, they’re doing more of the domestic work before and after their jobs and more of the emotional labor of the family, being the fallback for things like remembering relatives’ birthdays, teacher-appreciation days, and the fact that the dish soap needs replacing before it runs out.

 The reality for many women—that their partners seem to rarely appreciate, or offer to shoulder, some of these tasks—can make it that much more taxing on them as the default (or as Rodsky calls them, “she-fault”) parents.

 The Mental Load Is Too Heavy